Ilyushin Il-12: 1950s

 A Soviet Navy Il-12 was shot down by USAF F-86F Sabre 51-12959 and crashed near Mao-erh-Shan, killing all 21 on board; the Il-12 was the last aircraft destroyed during the Korean War (the armistice was signed later that day).
 The pilot of the F-86, Ralph Parr, said he identified the aircraft as a North Korean Il-12 and decided to shoot it down.
-A long burst of gunfire shot down down the Il-12, which turned out to be a Soviet Navy transport flying through North Korean airspace to Vladivostok.
+A long burst of gunfire shot down the Il-12, which turned out to be a Soviet Navy transport flying through North Korean airspace to Vladivostok.